-The Kuijpers partnership invested in a disinfection system for their drinking water system.
-With that, they said goodbye to acids and other additives to drinking water.
+The Kuijpers brothers invested in a disinfection system for their drinking water system.
+With that, they said goodbye to acids and other additives that can be added into the drinking water.

 Drinking water is an important necessity of life and the intake must be good under all circumstances.
 Yet there are all kinds of factors that can influence livestock farming to a greater or lesser extent.
 Soft water, for example, is less tasty than hard water for animals.
 However, as a farmer, you have no influence on what comes out of the ground.
 The farmer has more influence over the infrastructure of the water supply network in the barn.
 But there too - as a result of business development over the years - a suboptimal situation may have arisen.